Within this tutorial we are going to make an LED blink on and off using a raspberry pi and python.

 Lets build the circuit.
 Make sure you have your LED the right way round.
 The positive leg is the longer leg on the LED, this is represented by the bent leg in the diagram below:

 Now that we have created the circuit, we can turn the raspberry pi on and get coding.

-import gpiozero # importing the gpiozero python library.
-This is how python talks to the raspberry pi GPIO import time # importing the time python library from gpiozero import LED # this imports the LED module from the gpiozero library led = LED (17) # This is declaring pin 17 as the LED while True: # This creates a while loop that will run until we tell it to stop led.on () # This is turning the LED on time.sleep (1) # This tells the program to pause for 1 second led.off () # This turns the LED off time.sleep (1) # This tells the program to pause for 1 second
+import time # importing the time python library from gpiozero import LED # this imports the LED module from the gpiozero library led = LED (18) # This is declaring pin 17 as the LED while True: # This creates a while loop that will run until we tell it to stop led.on () # This is turning the LED on time.sleep (1) # This tells the program to pause for 1 second led.off () # This turns the LED off time.sleep (1) # This tells the program to pause for 1 second

 Running The Code

 Before we can run the code we need to save it.
-To do this go to file -> save as and name the program BlinkLED.py and press enter on the keyboard or click OK with the mouse.
-Now we can run our code to do this press F5 on your keyboard.
-You should now see your LED turn on and off.
+To do this go to file -> save as and name the program LedBlink.py and press enter on the keyboard or click OK with the mouse.
+Now we can run our code, to do this click on the above the coding area.
+You should now see your LED blink on and off.
 If your LED has not turned on make sure your circuit is wired correctly and that you have typed the code correctly.